 |Guided Independent Study||Independent study||3||3:00||9:00||Review of problem-solving exercises and project|

 |Guided Independent Study||Independent study||1||12:00||12:00||Preparation for project|

 |Guided Independent Study||Independent study||2||6:00||12:00||Preparation for problem-solving exercises|

 Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
 Problem Classes are used to help develop the students’ abilities at applying the theory to solving problems.
 Tutorials are used to identify and resolve specific queries raised by students and to allow students to receive individual feedback on marked work.
 In addition, office hours (two per week) will provide an opportunity for more direct contact between individual students and the lecturer: a typical student might spend a total of one or two hours over the course of the module, either individually or as part of a group.

 The format of resits will be determined by the Board of Examiners

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
 The problem solving exercises are expected to consist of two assignments of equal weight: the exact nature of assessment will be explained at the start of the module.
-The exercises and the project allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The exercises and the project allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these assessments have a secondary formative purpose as well as their primary summative purpose.